shuozhixu/LAMMPSatUCSB/README.md

 	- Password: ucsb-intern-pw
 	- Connect
 4. The next time you use it, File --> Site Manager --> select 'Pod', then 'Connect'.
-5. To transfer files between Pod and your own computer, please refer to [this page](https://wiki.filezilla-project.org/Using).
+5. To transfer files between Pod and your local computer, please refer to [this page](https://wiki.filezilla-project.org/Using).

 # Terminal Emulator